Ferdinand Ward

-Ferdinand De Wilton Ward, Jr. (1851–1925), known first as the "Young Napoleon of Finance," and subsequently as "the Best-Hated Man in the United States," was an American swindler.
-The collapse of his Ponzi scheme caused the financial ruin of many people, including famous persons such as Thomas Nast and the former U.S. President Ulysses S. Grant, who had joined his son, Ulysses S. "Buck" Grant.
+Ferdinand De Wilton Ward Jr. (1851–1925) was an American swindler.
+The collapse of his Ponzi scheme caused the Panic of 1884 and the bankruptcy of notables including Thomas Nast and Ulysses S. Grant, who had joined his son, Ulysses S. "Buck" Grant.
 Jr., as a partner in Ward's banking business.
-Heavy losses were incurred by many other members of the extended Grant family.

 Background

 Ward was born in 1851 in Geneseo, New York, to Jane Ward and Reverend Ferdinand De Wilton Ward, who had been missionaries in India.
-He had a younger brother.
+He was the youngest of their three surviving children.
+His older siblings were William Shaw Ward (1843–1917) and Sarah Ward Brinton (1837–1924).

 In 1873, Ward moved to New York City, and was a clerk at the Produce Exchange.
-Soon after his move, he stole money from a Sunday School and laundered it through a bank, substantially improving his situation.
+Soon after his move, he stole money from a Sunday School and laundered it through a bank, enriching himself.
 After marrying an heiress, Ella Champion Ward, née Green, in 1877, he was able to use her family's wealth for his advantage.